bambora/dev.bambora.com/README.md

  1. Clone this repository.
 You can optionally fork the repo too.
  3. `cd dev.bambora.com`
  4. Install all dependencies: `bundle install`
- 5. Start the test server: `bundle exec middleman server`
+ 5. Start the test server: `EXECJS_RUNTIME=Node bundle exec middleman server`

 Or use the included Dockerfile! (must install Docker first)